The truth about Sri Lanka’s most beautiful train journey – Kandy – Ella

 We had two weeks travelling round Sri Lanka (see here for my full 14 day Sri Lanka itinerary).
 As Kandy was not on our route, we started our train journey to Ella from Nuwara Eliya – a quiet hilltop town famous for its surrounding tea plantations.
 Nuwara Eliya doesn’t have it’s own train station, so if you are joining the train from here, you will need to get a taxi or tuk tuk to Nanu Oya station, which is just 20 minutes from Nuwara Eliya.

 This sounds pretty obvious, but be prepared to be surrounded by lots (and lots!) of people.
-Sri Lanka does not have a huge network of trains, so this being the main line, it gets very busy, particularly if you travel on the weekends – in fact try and avoid travelling at the weekends and on holidays if you can.
+Sri Lanka does not have a huge network of trains.
+In fact, public transport in Sri Lanka on the whole is not great.
+As this is the main train line, it gets very busy.
+If you can, try and avoid traveling at weekends and public holidays.

-Truth #2 The slow trains are not better for taking in the view
+2. The slow trains are not necessarily better for taking in the view

 Trains are often late (ours was over an hour late), so there’s no point in arriving at the station ages before the scheduled time.
-Plus, there’s no queuing system so getting onto the train is a bit of a ‘free for all’ and can feel a bit manic.
+Plus, unlike the calm efficient trains in Japan, there’s zero queuing system or etiquette.
+Getting onto the train is a bit of a ‘free for all’ and can feel a bit manic.

 Views from the open door on the Kandy - Ella train across villages tea plantations, Sri Lanka